NYC VFC Provider Requirements:

 How to Re-enroll in the VFC Program

 The VFC program requires providers to re-enroll biennially through the CIR Online Registry.
 Providers will receive notices once the online re-enrollment form is deployed in the CIR Online Registry.
-Subsequent reminders will be sent to remind providers who have not re-enrolled.
+Reminders will be sent to remind providers who have not re-enrolled.
 It is important that the contact information we have on file for site is up-to-date at all times.

 • Beginning 2014, the physician-in-charge, vaccine coordinator, and back-up vaccine coordinator at each VFC facility will be required to complete the You Call The Shots: Vaccine Storage and Handling and Vaccines For Children (VFC) web-based training courses and submit certificates of completion as a part of re-enrollment.
-Guidance on how to complete trainings post-deadline (PDF).

 Most of the materials provided in the enrollment package may be downloaded directly from the VFC website.
 (See the “forms, job aids, and charts" section).